-In order to understand the effects that the introduction of RAMOSE can bring for access to and reuse of data stored in RDF and usually queryable by a SPARQL endpoint, we analysed the logs of the requests to OpenCitations services between January 2018 and March 2020.
-This period is particularly meaningful, since the first REST API made available by OpenCitations was released in June 2018, before which our data was available only through SPARQL endpoints.
-The logs thus allowed us to understand the extent to which introduction of the REST API, implemented with RAMOSE, changed the way users interact with OpenCitations data.
+Specifically, we aim to understand the potential benefit that the introduction of REST APIs - created by means of RAMOSE - can bring for access to and reuse of data stored in RDF.
+We analysed the logs of the requests to OpenCitations services between January 2018 and March 2020 to identify trends in data access strategies.
+This period was particularly meaningful, since the first REST API made available by OpenCitations was released in June 2018, before which our data was available only through SPARQL endpoints.